-Look at your worksheet.
 God's Word can do so many wonderful things for us.
 It can change us-or convert our soul.
 It can give us wisdom-make us wise.
 It fills our hearts with joy.
 It gives us more understanding of who God is.
 And it enables us to trust God and His promises completely.

-From our lesson today, what can you do to make these things real in your life?
+What can you do to make these things real in your life?
 Be diligent to study God's Word.